-A descriptive analysis was used to summarise the profile of patients studied.
+A descriptive analysis was used to summarize the profile of patients studied.
 The t-test was used to compare the means between groups where data followed a normal or near-normal distribution.
-Categorical data were analysed using the χ^2 test.
-Parametric but highly skewed data were analysed using the Mann-Whitney U test.
+Categorical data were analyzed using the χ^2 test.
+Parametric but highly skewed data were analyzed using the Mann-Whitney U test.

 The crude mortality rate was obtained by dividing the number of observed deaths by the total number of individuals in the sample.
 The mean annual mortality rate was calculated by dividing the crude mortality rate by the number of years of follow-up.
 These values were expressed as number of deaths per 1000 individuals.
-This value was then adjusted for sex and age, by applying age and sex rates in the sample to the age and sex distribution of Sao Paulo City (direct method)14, in order to eliminate differences in observed rates that result from those differences in both population compositions.
+This value was then adjustment for sex and age using the direct method (adjusted mortality rate).
+To obtain the adjusted mortality ratio, the adjusted mortality rate for the sample was divided by the adjusted mortality rate (again corrected for age and sex) for Sao Paulo City.
 The age and sex distribution for the inhabitants of Sao Paulo City and their expected mortality rates were obtained from the records of the State of Sao Paulo Analysis of Data Systems Foundation (SEADE).
 The excess mortality rate was calculated as the difference between the observed and the expected mortality rates.
 The standardized mortality ratio (SMR) was defined as the ratio of the observed mortality rate to the expected morality rate.
 Survival analysis was undertaken using the Kaplan-Meier method.
 Stratified survival curves were compared using the 'log-rank' method.
 Cox's proportional hazard model was used to study factors related to death at follow-up.
 The analyses were performed using the SPSS program (Statistical Package for Social Scientists) for Windows, version 8.0.1.